Elite-Modding-Team/NewCrimsonRevelations/README.md

 - **Runic Baubles:** Simple baubles that provide runic shielding.
 - **Specialized Runic Baubles:** Upgraded runic baubles that come packaged with extra abilities.
 - **Verdant Heart Band:** A ring counterpart to the Verdant Heart Charm in case you want both effects at once.
+- **Villagers:** A new villager type that will sell you Thaumcraft items.
+New villager structure included!

 ## Tweaks